Skip to Main Content

 According to average rates provided by Quadrant Information Services, along with third-party scores issued in the 2023 J.D.
 Power U.S. Home Insurance Study and financial strength ratings from AM Best, Bankrate’s insurance editorial team narrowed down Auto-Owners, Chubb, Allstate, State Farm and Country Financial as the best homeowners insurance companies in Georgia.

-To find the best company for your needs, you'll want to compare quotes from several companies for your chosen coverage types.
+To find the best company for your needs, you'll want to compare quotes from several insurers for your chosen coverage types.
 When comparing companies, it may help to narrow down your priorities.
 These may include low rates, good customer service, unique discounts or a specific endorsement.

 4.6